timwarnock/experimental-scala/scripts/README.md

 ```

 Stop that.
 Seriously.
-That's a bash script that unecessarily calls *exec scala* -- the effect of this is to fork an additional process for no apparent reason.
+That's a bash script that unecessarily calls **exec scala** on what looks like shitty Java code -- the effect of this is to fork an additional process for no apparent reason.

 Instead, you can simply do this,
 ```scala